"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 The Denver Rocky Mountain newspaper quoted Brigham Young saying, "You can get rid of more Indians with a sack of flour than a keg of powder."
 Clearly his intention was to "get rid" of the indigenous population.
 Mormon colonialism had less to do with saving the "heathens" from hell, and more to do with getting rich.

-If you think we have been hard on the Church of Jesus Christ of Latter-Day Saints, think about the Indigenous people of Utah who were demonized and dehumanized.
-Think about the irreversible damage to their lives and spirits over the past 150 years.
-See The Silent Victims of the Utah Black Hawk War
+If you think we have been hard on the Church of Jesus Christ of Latter-Day Saints, think about the First Nation peoples of Utah who were exterminated.
+Think about the irreversible damage to their lives and spirits over the past 150 years, See The Silent Victims of the Utah Black Hawk War.

 By 1871, Congress created the Appropriations Act, which forced America's Indigenous people onto reservations when they were then made "Wards of Government," thus giving Congress more control over them and making it easier to take possession of their land.
 Example: See James Leonard Pritchett a great-grandson of Chief Tabby.

 Suppose you were Indigenous person and lucky enough to survive settler colonialism.
 In that case, you are confined to a reservation and made to depend on government-run Indian agencies for scarce and sometimes contaminated commodities to survive.
 Your children are taken away and sent to boarding house schools with graveyards, all under the slogan "Kill the Indian, and save the man."
 There has never been any reconciliation, remorse, or even an apology from those who believe God led them to the "promised land."
-See video on boarding schools
+Watch our heartbreaking video on boarding schools.

-Time To Look Beyond Religion and Politics For Answers
+It's Time To Look Beyond Religion For Answers

 Carlos Barrios, Mayan Elders Council, describes in his book The Book of Destiny that "Somewhere along the way, Western society began to assume that human beings have the right to dominate plants, animals, even each other.
 The result of this materialist outlook is an economical, ecological, social, and moral crisis that has caused the downfall of other cultures."
 See Phillip B Gottfredson In The Heart of Mayan Country